-The Most Memorable Super Bowl Halftime Show Moments
+The Most Memorable Football Halftime Show Moments

 The halftime show is like a gripping drama in its own right.
-No matter what happens on the field, some aspect of the Super Bowl halftime show is guaranteed to be one of the most memorable moments of the night – for better or for worse.
+No matter what happens on the field, some aspect of the halftime show is guaranteed to be one of the most memorable moments of the night – for better or for worse.
 Here are the 35 moments that top all the rest.

 34. The King of Pop Conjures the Entire World (1993)